williamoliverpro/ecoleta-starter/README.md

 [//]: # (Add the features of your project here:)
 This app features all the latest tools and practices in mobile development!

-- ⚛️ **Nunjucks** — A full featured templating engine for javascript
+- ⚛️ **Nunjucks** — A full featured templating engine for JavaScript
 - ⚛️ **Flexbox** — A CSS3 web layout model.
 - 💹 **SQLite3** — Is relational database management system (RDBMS) contained in a C library.